roy-ganz/toql/book/src/5-query-language/2-select.md

 Fields are selected if they are mentioned in the query.

-- Names without underscore represent typically columns or expressions from the table the query is run against. `id, name, fullName, emailAddress`
+- Names without underscore represent typically columns or SQL expressions from the table the query is run against. `id, name, fullName, emailAddress`

 - Fields with underscores are called _fields with a path_.
 They are mapped to a joined or a merged dependency.
 For a join relationship, the join will be added to the SQL statement if the field is selected.
-For a merge relationship a second SQL query must be run to query and merge the dependency. `book_id, book_title, book_createdBy_id`
+For a merge relationship a second SQL query is run and the results are merged.
+Such a query might look like this `book_id, book_title, book_createdBy_id, sellers_city`

-- To use a field only for filtering, but not for selection hide it with a dot. `.age, .book_id`

 #### Example
-    id, book_id, .age eq 50
+    id, book_id

  is translated into (SQL Mapper must be told how to join)

-    SELECT a.id, b.id FROM User a JOIN Book b ON (a.book_id = b.id) WHERE a.age > 50
+    SELECT a.id, b.id FROM User a JOIN Book b ON (a.book_id = b.id)

 ## Wildcards
 There are two wildcards to select multiple fields.
 They can neither be filtered nor ordered.